 - Take some rubber bands and tie them up through the holes on the sides of the mask.

-- For the protective shield, cut the file folder in half and attach each piece on the edge of the glasses using binder clips.
+- For the protective shield, cut the file folder in half and attach each piece to the edge of the glasses using binder clips.
 To reuse the shield multiple times, make sure to disinfect it every time before use.

 The guide for the homemade mask was devised by the University of Hong Kong-Shenzhen Hospital together with Science Park.
-According to Joe Fan King-man, the assistant hospital chief executive, the home-made mask was tested and proven to fulfill 80 to 90 percent functionality of regular masks when it came to filtering out droplets and aerosol.
+According to Joe Fan King-man, the assistant hospital chief executive, the homemade mask was tested and proven to fulfill 80 to 90 percent functionality of regular masks when it came to filtering out droplets and aerosol.

 However, he warned that “the home-made masks can only act as an alternative for those who don’t have any gear but need to protect themselves from infection.
 They can never be a substitute or replacement for surgical masks.”
 (South China Morning Post).
 Materials like cotton cloth, air conditioner filter paper, and cling film are not suitable for making masks.